qiot-project/qiot-manufacturing-factory-installer/README.md

 ## Step 5:

 - Install helm template sno-after-install.
-It contains the heml chart for the workload piece.
+It contains the helm chart for the workload piece.

-This template will contain the components required to deploy MongoDB, PostgreSQL and AMQ Broker.
+This template will contain the components required to deploy facility-manager-service, product-line-service and production-validator-service.

 ```
-helm install sno-srv-install ./sno-srv-install --namespace factory
-helm install sno-install ./sno-install --set certificate.wildcardDomain=$WILDCARD --namespace factory
+helm install sno-srv-install ./sno-srv-install --set certificate.wildcardDomain=$WILDCARD --namespace factory
 ```